 6. Make Your Boss Look Good

-Staying organized and moving quickly make you, and your boss, look good.
+Staying organized and moving quickly can make you, and your boss, look good.
 But don’t move too fast.
 Getting things done efficiently is important, but quality matters, too.
-Your work is a reflection on your boss, so you want to make sure he or she is proud of you and your product.

 7. Ask for Advice

-It may seem counterintuitive, but asking your boss for advice may yield dividends.
+It may seem counterintuitive, but asking your boss for advice can yield dividends.
 According to research by Harvard Business School Professor Alison Wood-Brooks, “Individuals perceive those who seek advice as more competent than those who do not.”

-So, timed right, asking your boss for guidance can work to your advantage.
+Timed right, asking your boss for guidance can work to your advantage.

 8. Speak Up

-As Artistotle said, “There is only one way to avoid criticism: do nothing, say nothing, and be nothing.”
-Since you’re reading this article, you clearly want to stand out, so be sure to speak up.
-Confidently sharing your views and expertise in conversations or at meetings allows you to demonstrate your knowledge and skills, and make an impression on your colleagues and superiors.
+As Aristotle said, “There’s only one way to avoid criticism: Do nothing, say nothing, and be nothing.”
+Since you’re reading this article, you clearly want to stand out, so speak up.

 9. Project Confidence